Update for 2019: Deck Stain Application Instructions

 When applying deck stain, it is best to work in small areas.
 A great method is to stain only one or two boards at a time.
 Start with one board and coat it as far as it spans across the deck before jumping back and starting on the next one.
 This helps eliminate lap marks and provides a much evener coat.

 When applying deck stain with a sprayer or roller, you do not always get the most even look.
 Go back after you have stained a small area and back brush the stain with a good stain brush.
 This will even out the deck stain and give you a more professional looking appearance.
 Be careful not to over apply the deck stain.
-Not only can this give you an inconsistent look, it can cause drying and curing problems.
+Not only can this give you an inconsistent look, but it can also cause drying and curing problems.
 Once the wood stain has had a chance to soak in, back brush or use a stain rag to wipe any excess wood stain that might have dripped or left a puddle.

 Following these tips for applying a deck stain evenly can be a little more time consuming, but the extra effort will certainly give you a more even deck stain finish and better results in the end.